vxern/romanian/README.md

   <!--This section needs a description.-->

+  - [Language Player](https://languageplayer.io/en/ro) - A directory of Romanian videos,
+    TV shows, music, live TV, and a tool for reading Romanian with dynamic translations.
   - [RomanianVoice](https://romanianvoice.com/) - A repository with cultural
     information about Romania with poetry, music, humour, theatre pieces, as well as banknotes and passports.
-  - [ZeroToHero](https://zerotohero.ca/en/ro/) - A directory of Romanian videos,
-    TV shows, music, live TV, and a tool for reading Romanian with dynamic translations.

 - ### Notes